 So for that reason, I left the bandage on initially and then used my healing experience and intuition to feel my way along.
 A friend of mine came out (who also has 4 children – so lots of experience treating wounds!) and she too agreed, that the wound needed to have some air circulation.

-Now, keep in mind that Montaro was a semi-feral horse when I got him 7 months ago.
+Now, keep in mind that Montaro was a semi-feral horse when I first got him, 7 months ago.
 He does not even allow me to pick out his hooves yet.
 Having undergone a painful surgery 2 days ago, do you think he’s going to let me get anywhere near his leg?

 Well, I explained to him that I thought his wound needed to have access to oxygen.
 At which point my friend Lori intuited, “I think if you give him some feed, he will be able to allow you to touch his leg.”
 So she distracted Montaro with a feed dish of his vitamin/mineral supplement plus chopped carrots and apple, while I began cutting away at the top of the bandage, and then pulling at the adhesive gauze and VetRap underneath to loosen it, so air could get in from the top.
 When I got about 3 inches cut off from the top, Montaro refused to let me do anymore.